 Stress also induces hormonal changes in the body, causing the skin to be more sensitive and reactive.
 This may lead to rashes, irritation, or itchiness on the skin.
 Scratching can cause the skin to break or tear, allowing bacteria to enter the body.
 This combination of circumstances can set up an environment where boils can occur.

-The NIH provides guidance for managing stress boils when they occur, and notes that they usually resolve on their own with a simple intervention.
-Once a stress boil appears, several treatment options might reduce the infection and help you to feel better.
+The NIH provides guidance for managing boils when they occur, and notes that they usually resolve on their own with a simple intervention.
+Once a boil appears, several treatment options might reduce the infection and help you to feel better.

 Seek Medical Attention

-Although stress boils usually resolve on their own, it may be helpful to consult with your healthcare provider about treatment, especially if you are experiencing pain.
+Although boils usually resolve on their own, it may be helpful to consult with your healthcare provider about treatment, especially if you are experiencing pain.
 You might also want to reach out to your provider if many different areas need treatment.

 In some cases, boils can lead to a fever or swollen and sore lymph nodes.
 You might also feel tired and weak.
 If you experience any of these symptoms, you should contact a medical professional.

-Because stress can lead to an environment where skin problems might develop, one way to help get rid of stress boils is by reducing the amount of stress you are experiencing.
+Because stress can lead to an environment where skin problems might develop, one way to help get rid of boils is by reducing the amount of stress you are experiencing.
 Try to alleviate factors that cause stress throughout your day.
 For instance, incorporate stress management activities like deep breathing exercises or meditation into your schedule.
 Or, decrease your workload, if possible.

 Use a Warm Compress

 Applying a warm, moist compress several times a day can help to increase circulation and bring healing cells to the area around the boil.
 Gentle heat in the area can help provide some relief.